How bad is Trump?

 And if that is not the case, then we should all learn the lesson and look for new leadership that works for everybody and not just the very rich or only some sectors of society while ignoring the suffering and problems of large parts of the world.

 Note: if you haven’t done already, I recommend you read 1984 from George Orwell.
 It was written in a different time but it’s warnings against populism and propaganda are as relevant now as they were then.
 The importance of rational thinking for free societies is paramount.

-I was sadly reminded of 1984 when my country’s government decided that the best way to show progress to the people to lie about inflation, poverty and growth.
-What worries me most is that Cristina’s supporters still believe it, even when they have to split reality by ignoring the fact that it’s impossible to lie about inflation without also lying about poverty and growth.
+I was sadly reminded of 1984 when my country’s government decided that the best way to show progress to the people was to lie about inflation, poverty and growth.
+What worries me most is that Cristina’s supporters still believe it, even when they have to split reality by ignoring the fact that it’s impossible to lie about inflation (which they mostly accept as understated) without also lying about poverty and growth.